 Who is Maccabi GB?

 Maccabi GB and its affiliates are Britain’s leading Anglo-Jewish Sports, Health and Wellbeing Charity and has flourished for nearly 80 years.
 Part of a global movement operating in over 70 countries, our mission is to support the long term future of British Jewry by engaging and developing the entire Jewish Community with a broad range of sporting, educational, social and health and wellbeing activities, whilst promoting Jewish Identity and the centrality of Israel.

 As the only Jewish Charity operating in the recreational arena, Maccabi GB and its affiliated Community Centres, Sports Leagues and Associations and Affiliates are reaching more people today than at any time in our history.
 Recent published research shows that we make a real difference to Jewish lives and that as a result of being engaged with Maccabi GB and our affiliates people are more likely to stay within the Jewish community.

-Each year, through over 250 targeted projects, programmes and events, Maccabi GB reaches over 45,000 people nationally.
+Each year, through over 250 targeted projects, programmes and events, Maccabi GB reaches nearly 50,000 people nationally.
 This is achieved by a dedicated team of professionals based in both London and the North.
 A member of the Jewish Leadership Council, we are a voluntary-lead, professionally managed Charity whose role and remit within the Community has grown significantly over the past decade.

 The demise of the Jewish Youth Club sector over the past 20 years meant that Maccabi GB needed to find new access points to reach and engage young people and to fulfil our mission.
 This has successfully been achieved via the work we do with Jewish schools and today Maccabi GB and its Streetwise Project operate in every mainstream Jewish School in Britain delivering daily PE Curriculum lessons, inter-school Sports Tournaments, lunch time and after school clubs and a range of National Curriculum programmes on the subject of Personal, Social, Citizenship and Health Education.
 We also work within non-Jewish schools through their Jewish Societies as well as a number of successful interfaith, schools-linking projects.